richiejeremiah/ClinicalDataSciencePortfolio/PulmonaryEmbolismDetection/README.md

 <p align="justify">
 Pulmonary embolism (PE) is caused by an artery blockage in the lung.
 It is time consuming to confirm a PE and prone to overdiagnosis.
 Currently, CT pulmonary angiography (CTPA), is the most common type of medical imaging to evaluate patients with suspected PE.
 These CT scans consist of hundreds of images that require detailed review to identify clots within the pulmonary arteries.
 As the use of imaging continues to grow, constraints of radiologists’ time may contribute to delayed diagnosis.
 Machine learning could help to accurately identify PE cases, making management and treatment more effective for patients.

-In this directory I visualize chest Chest Pulmonary Angiogram (CTPA) images images to  classify and detect Pulmonary Embolism
+In this directory I visualize chest Chest Pulmonary Angiogram (CTPA) images images to  classify and detect Pulmonary Embolism.
+The data is acquired from the kaggle RSNA STR Pulmonary Detection
 </p>

  # Acknowledgments